“Fear less, hope more;

 If you want to see even more attractions, go ahead and download Framey.
 That app is collecting tourist destinations and other people’s impressions.
 If you know other places worth mentioning, tell the community about them in Framey!

 This boulevard in Stockholm’s Östermalm district is perfect for an evening walk near the quay.
-In the 19th century, the road was hardly passable and there were only ramshackle houses and temporary accommodation here.
+In the 19th century, the road was hardly passable and there were only ramshackle houses and temporary accommodations there.
 The road is especially magical during December when it is foggy and snowy.
 Take a pause for a bike ride there or sit in a café and enjoy boats floating nearby.
 There are also ships to other islands there.

 This museum is the second biggest art museum in Sweden.
 It has 16 000 paintings and sculptures as well as art objects from castles like Gripsholm, Drottningholm, Strömsholm, Rosersberg und Ulriksdal.
 The history of the collection dates back to the 16th century and has a lot of samples from Rome, although some were destroyed by a fire.
-Entrance is free, and the presentation of historical artifacts will make you stunned.
+Here, the entrance is free, and the presentation of historical artifacts will make you stunned.
 And don’t forget to find here the gold of Vikings!

 3. Royal Swedish Opera